-If you are wanting to be a clinician and stay out of academia (for now), the MOT might be a better option while you can still get it.
+If you want to be a traditional clinician and stay out of academia (for now), a Master’s in OT might be a better option while you can still get it.

 With a Master’s in Occupational Therapy, you will finish your program on average about a year sooner than if you go straight into the OTD.

-In addition, the OTD will, on average, add on another $20,000-$30,000 of debt to your student loans without an increased pay differential when you begin practicing.
+In addition, the OTD will, on average, add on another $20,000-$30,000 of student loan debt (sometimes considerably more) to your student loans without an increased pay differential when you begin practicing.

-If you go the MOT route, even with the OTD mandate, you will be grandfathered in and will still be able to get a job in the clinical setting.
+If you go the MOT route, even with the OTD mandate taking place in the future, you will be grandfathered in and will still be able to get a job in clinical settings throughout your entire career.
 There are quite a few OTRs still practicing with their Bachelor’s degree and are able to get jobs even with new OTDs coming into the field.

-No matter what degree you have, you are required to complete continuing education courses every year so you aren’t at a huge disadvantage if you “just” have your Master’s degree.
+No matter what degree you choose, you are required to pass the National Board Exam (NBCOT) and complete continuing education courses every year, so you aren’t at a real disadvantage if you “just” have your Master’s degree in OT.